Credit card interest: How it works and how to calculate it

 What is credit card interest?

 Interest is the cost of borrowing money, according to the Consumer Financial Protection Bureau (CFPB).
-Interest is typically shown as an annual percentage rate (APR).
+It’s typically shown as an annual percentage rate (APR).
 For credit cards, the APR and interest rate are usually the same.

 What’s the difference between credit card interest and APR?

 The main difference between interest and APR is that APR might also reflect other costs, including application fees, administrative fees, origination fees and more.
-That’s why APR may be higher than the interest rate when it comes to some loans and credit.
+That’s why APR may be higher than the interest rate when it comes to some loans and credit lines.

-If you don’t pay your credit card balance in full, then the unpaid portion of the balance is carried over into the next billing cycle.
+If you don’t pay off your statement balance in full, the unpaid portion of the balance is carried over into the next billing cycle.
 That’s called a revolving balance.
 And revolving balances might accrue interest.

 Keep in mind that if you’ve carried a balance from one billing cycle to the next, you may still owe interest even if you then pay the new balance in full.
-You can reduce the amount of interest you’re charged by paying down more of your revolving balance, repaying it quickly and paying off your balance by the due date.
+You can reduce the amount of interest your credit card issuer charges by paying down more of your revolving balance, repaying it quickly and paying off your balance by the due date.

-Some credit card issuers calculate credit card interest based on your average daily balance.
-If that’s the case with your card, your issuer might track your balance day by day, adding charges and subtracting payments as they’re made.
-All those daily balances are added together at the end of the billing period.
-Then, the total is divided by the number of days in the billing cycle to calculate your average daily balance.
+• Calculate your average daily balance.
+Next, you can track your balance day by day, adding charges and subtracting payments as they’re made.
+Then, add them together at the end of the billing period.
+Let’s say the monthly balance is $2,400.
+Divide that total by the number of days in the billing cycle—say, 30—to calculate your average daily balance: $2,400 ÷ 30 days = $80 per day.

 What are the different types of credit card interest?

-Most credit cards these days have variable rates.
-Variable-rate APRs can change over time based on an index—like the prime rate—that lenders use to set their rates.
-The prime rate is the interest rate that most commercial banks use to set credit card APRs.
-Cardholder agreements will state how the card’s variable-rate APR can change over time.
+• Variable rates: Variable-rate APRs can change over time based on an index, such as the prime rate, that lenders use to set their rates.
+Cardholder agreements will state how a variable credit card APR can change over time.

 How to avoid paying interest on credit cards

-But there are a few ways to pay less in interest charges—or even avoid paying interest altogether:
+Here are a few ways to pay less in interest charges—or avoid paying interest altogether:

 • Pay your balance in full every billing cycle.
 Paying your balance in full every billing cycle can help you pay less in interest than if you carry over your balance month after month.
-But if you can’t pay your balance in full, the CFPB recommends paying as much as possible—and making at least the minimum credit card payment.
-As the CFPB explains, “The higher the balance you carry from month to month, the more interest you pay.”
-Carrying a high balance might also impact your credit scores.
+But if you can’t pay your balance in full, the CFPB recommends paying as much as possible and making at least the minimum credit card payment.

 • Pay as soon as possible.
 You don’t have to wait until the end of the billing cycle to make a payment.
 Paying earlier or more than once a month may help reduce interest charges if you’re carrying a balance and not paying your full balance off each month.
 You might also consider setting up automatic payments to make sure you make your payments on time.